raj-vivek/Full-Stack-Developer-Learning-Hub/2. Spring/2. Spring Annotations/2. Spring Stereotype Annotations/README.md

 ### Use Cases

-1. @Component: Used for general-purpose components that do not fit into any specific layer or role.
+1. `@Component`: Used for general-purpose components that do not fit into any specific layer or role.
-2. @Service: Applied to service classes where business logic is implemented.
+2. `@Service`: Applied to service classes where business logic is implemented.
-3. @Repository: Applied to DAO classes responsible for data access and persistence operations.
+3. `@Repositor`y: Applied to DAO classes responsible for data access and persistence operations.
-4. @Controller: Applied to MVC controllers handling web requests and responses.
+4. `@Controller`, `@RestController`: Applied to MVC controllers handling web requests and responses.

-### Summary

-Spring Stereotype Annotations help define the role and layer of components within a Spring application.
-By using these annotations, developers can leverage automatic component scanning and bean management, ensuring a clean and well-organized application structure.

 ### Questions